Feedback About wiseGEEK Login

 Duplicating CDs for personal use is inexpensive and convenient, making it the better choice for low-run needs.
 CD burners and popular software both do an admirable job of duplicating audio tracks or data files to CD-R (recordable) or CD-RW (read/write) disks.

-However, there are instances when replication is a better choice.
-For example, if you have mastered a CD of original music and would like to make 500 copies or more to send out as promotional material to national radio stations, music labels, and talent scouts -- or to sell at gigs -- replication will be cheaper and will ensure a durable, reliable copies of the highest standard.
-Replication will also include label art and packaging, giving your CDs a professional look.
+There are instances, however, when replication is a better choice.
+For example, if someone has mastered a CD of original music and would like to make 500 copies or more to send out as promotional material to national radio stations, music labels, and talent scouts — or to sell at gigs — replication will be cheaper and will ensure durable, reliable copies of the highest standard.
+The process will also include label art and packaging, giving the CDs a professional look.

-In CD replication your original master is used to make a glass master which in turn allows a set of stampers to be made.
+In CD replication, an original master is used to make a glass master, which in turn allows a set of stampers to be made.
 High-tech injection-molding makes exact clones of the master, using the stampers.
 A coat of reflective aluminum follows, sealed with a protective coat of lacquer hardened by ultraviolet light.
 Every CD is made in this fashion, essentially a first generation replica.
-From here the disks pass through a printing device for label artwork.
+From here, the disks pass through a printing device for label artwork.

 Replication has many benefits, including accuracy, quality, quantity, and packaging.
-The clear choice for a professional finished product in significant to large numbers.
-The larger the order the better the price break, and prices will vary.
-As a general idea for small runs of just 300 or so, you might expect to pay close to $2.00 (US dollars) per CD.
-For runs of 1000 the price usually drops well below $1.00 each, and for larger runs it should drop even further.
+It is the clear choice for a professional finished product that needs to be produced in significant numbers.
+The larger the order, the better the price break, and prices will vary.
+For small runs of just 300 or so, someone might expect to pay close to $2 US Dollars (USD) per CD, for example, while for runs of 1,000, the price usually drops well below $1 USD each, and for larger runs, it should drop even further.

 anon234822